Lunatuk/picturer/README.md

 ![Frame 514629143](https://github.com/user-attachments/assets/38201386-ccce-472a-913c-e864e5fda5ec)

-File2Png tool (WIP for Windows x64, please forget about OsX and Linux).
+File2Png tool (WIP for Windows x64, please forget about MacOs and Linux).

 This application can help you with turning any file into a .png image.
 Its like cryptography, but even at the time of release this tool cant guarantee anything.
 Its just a toy